Allocate time entries to projects, organize projects around clients (or departments), and add tags to keep your data organized.

 Projects are the primary mean of organizing your time.
-At a higher level, you can organize projects around clients (0r departmants or whatever else).
+At a higher level, you can organize projects around clients (or departments or whatever else).

 If you need more control, you can further classify time entries using tasks (ie. sub-projects or jobs) and use them to designate the type of work (e.g. design, writing, programming), or whatever else you want (eg. bugs, sprint A, phase X).

-While tasks are commonly used to designate the type of activity (eg. design, coding), description field (“What’s up”) is most commonly used for the actual thing you’ve worked on (eg. “Add commit hooks and fix bug #638”).
+While tasks are commonly used to designate the type of activity (eg. Design, Coding), description field is most commonly used for the actual thing you’ve worked on (eg. “Fix bug #638”).

 When projects and tasks aren’t enough to keep things organized, use tags.